 The investment strategy of the Company prioritises capital protection over the earning of high investment returns and it is deemed that this is in the best interest of policyholders.
 As a result, the investment portfolio is primarily invested in debt securities and deposits in banks.
-There has been no material change during 2016 in the risk appetite and investment management mandate.

-Vhi Insurance held €1,162,937k in investments as at 31 December 2016.
-The investment return net of investment expenses in 2016 was €3,853k compared to €7,019k in 2015.
+Vhi Insurance held €1,157,811k in investments as at 31 December 2017 compared with €1,127,154k in 2016.
+The investment return net of investment expenses in 2017 was €670k compared to €3,853k in 2016.
 The year on year reduction in investment return can be attributed to a decline in yields on fixed income debt securities and reductions in interest rates on cash deposits.